HorningGit/Rayquaza_Resources/tools/languages/bash.md

 #### Scripts

 #### Functions
-The command [**function**](https://linux.die.net/man/1/function) can be used to simplify a collection of tasks/commands that is to complex to be an alias.
+The command [**function**](https://linux.die.net/man/1/function) can be used to simplify a collection of tasks/commands that is too complex to be an alias.
 Here is some general information regarding the **function** command.
 ```
 $ function name { commands ; }
 ```